promitor/docs/docs/index.md

 - Automatically scrapes Azure Monitor metrics (single and multi-dimensional) across various subscription & resource groups
-- Automatically pushes metrics to systems such as Atlassian Statuspage, Prometheus and StatsD
+- Automatically pushes metrics to systems such as Atlassian Statuspage, OpenTelemetry, Prometheus and StatsD
 - Easy to declare metrics to scrape via metrics-as-code or automatically discover resources
 - Built-in support for a variety of Azure services ([overview](./scraping/overview.md))
 - Easily deployable via Docker & Kubernetes